This classic Beef and Broccoli Recipe is made with juicy sirloin steak strips and tender broccoli florets in a rich and savory sauce.

 - Bring a large pot of water to a boil, add broccoli and cook for 2-3 minutes.
 Strain water and set aside.

 - Meanwhile whisk together the ingredients for the sauce, set aside.

 - Heat a wok over medium-high heat and add 1 tbsp of oil.
-In small batches cook the steak strips in the hot wok, about 30 seconds per side (they should be thin and cook through quickly).
+In small batches, cook the steak strips in the hot oil, about 30 seconds per side (they should be thin and cook through quickly).
 Remove cooked steak from wok to a warm plate.
 Use remaining oil if necessary to cook the remaining beef.
-On the last batch of beef, after you've flipped the steak strips over, add the garlic and ginger and stir until fragrant.
+On the last batch of beef, after you've flipped the steak strips over, add the garlic and ginger and stir until fragrant, about 30 seconds.

 - Return all the steak to the wok, turn heat down to medium.
 Pour in the sauce mixture and stir until it starts to bubble slightly.
-Pour the dissolved cornstarch into the steak strips.
-Let simmer until sauce thickens.
+If you would like the sauce thicker, simply dissolve 1 tsp of corn starch into 1 tsp of water and pour the dissolved cornstarch into the steak strips.
+Let simmer until sauce thickens, about 2 to 3 minutes.
 Toss in the broccoli, stir to coat.

 - Serve over hot rice and garnish with sesame seeds and sliced green onions if desired.
 Enjoy!

 Hello.
 I just wanted to let you know I used your reviewed your recipe and used it for a post.
 It was awesome!